 Classic chocolate ganache – this pastry and dessert staple has been around forever and it’s not going away anytime soon!
 You can never go wrong with using it to garnish cakes, pastries, tarts, or filling pastries and desserts.
-My simple recipe for chocolate glaze and chocolate ganache filling is super easy to make.
-This recipe calls for just 2 ingredients that you probably have in your kitchen right now: chocolate and cream!
+My simple recipe for chocolate ganache glaze and chocolate ganache filling is super easy to make.
+Use the chocolate glaze for drip cakes and the chocolate filling for filling cakes, pastries and macarons!

 This recipe is part of my ‘Back to Cake Basics’ series, where I share simple cake, frosting and filling recipes.
 Make sure to check out the entire collection!

-Watch my video recipe for step-by-step instructions for making chocolate ganache and chocolate filling!
+Watch my YouTube video recipe for step-by-step instructions for making chocolate ganache and chocolate filling!
 Want to receive new recipe notifications?
 Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!

 Chocolate Glaze Vs. Chocolate Filling

 In my video recipe, I wanted to share both a recipe for chocolate glaze and chocolate filling, or whipped chocolate ganache.
 They are both made with the same ingredients, just in different proportions.
 For the glaze, more cream is added to make it easier to pour and cover cakes or pastries.
 For the chocolate ganache filling, less cream is added to ensure a thicker filling that holds its shape.
 For best results, I recommend using high-quality baking chocolate chips to achieve an ideal and smooth glaze.
 I use Ghirardelli chips for most of my baking.

 How To Make Chocolate Ganache